 To study disease processes affecting sex-bias in TB, we varied parameters within a Susceptible-Latent-Infectious-Recovered-Susceptible (SLIRS) model framework corresponding to different assumptions about disease transmission (Table 1).
 For example, to incorporate latent tuberculosis infections, we turned on/off latent infection by changing the σ parameter (σ≪∞ leads to a SLIR model whereas σ→∞ leads to a SIR model).
-Similarly, to represent endemic levels of infection where “new” susceptibles contact networks, we varied the ϕ parameter (ϕ→0 leads to a SIR model whereas ϕ>0 leads to a SIRS model).
-Finally, to understand how overall pathogen transmissibility and corresponding R0 affect results, we varied the overall τ.
+The duration of latent infection in tuberculosis is highly variable but the majority of individuals that develop contagious forms of tuberculosis progress within a year (reviewed in Behr et al. 2018).
+As a result, for models with latent infection (SLIR and SLIRS), we set σ=0.1 corresponding to an average latent period of 10 months (see Figure S1 for equilibrium latent prevalence in the SLIRS model across transmission rates).
+Similarly, to represent endemic levels of infection where “new” susceptibles reenter contact networks over longer time periods, we varied the ϕ parameter (ϕ→0 leads to a SIR model whereas ϕ>0 leads to a SIRS model).
+In SIRS and SLIRS models, we assumed new susceptibles were encountered at rate ϕ which was set to 0.08 or 0.008 corresponding to a new close contact every year or 10 years.
+We assumed the infectious period lasted 6 months (γ=0.16) representing a typical treatment delay of 1-3 months (Sendagire et al. 2010) and the period of time to complete the intensive phase of typical tuberculosis treatment regimens of 2-3 months (Nahid et al. 2016).
+Finally, recurrent TB occurred at rate ω=0 or 0.004, representing a 2 year incidence rate of 0 to 27% of treated cases (CITE GONZALEZ TUBER LUNG DIS 1994//SONNENBERG LANCET 2001).
+Across model variations, we varied the overall transmission rate, τ, to understand how overall pathogen transmissibility and corresponding R0 affect results.
 In SIR models, the analytical solution for the epidemic threshold (i.e., when R0=1) is given by τ<K>γ<K2-K>>1 where K is the set of all node degree values in a network, K2 is the set of all node degree values squared, and brackets indicate the mean of values in the set.
-Reproductive estimates for TB range from 0.24 to 4.3 (24).
-In simulations, varied values of R0from 0.5 to 3.5.
-We confirmed the epidemic threshold numerically (Figure S1).
+We confirmed the epidemic threshold in the SIR model numerically (Figure S2).
+Estimates of the reproductive number for TB range from 0.24 to 4.3 (24).
+In simulations, we analysed three values of R0: 0.5, 1.5, and 3.5.
 Thus, sensitivity analyses investigate different pathogen life histories and transmission rates.

 Table 1.
 Transitions and parameter values for disease model.